You can build streaming applications with Apache Flink and Apache Beam

 Step 1: Download the open source libraries into your favorite IDE

 You can start by downloading the open source libraries that include the AWS SDK, Apache Flink, and connectors for AWS services.

-Step 2: Build a sample application in Java
+Step 2: Build a sample application using Apache Flink or Apache Beam

-You write your Java code using data streams and stream operators.
-Application data streams are the data structure you perform processing against using your Java code.
+You write your Apache Flink application code using data streams and stream operators.
+Application data streams are the data structure you perform processing against using your application code.
 Data continuously flows from the sources into application data streams.
 One or more stream operators are used to define your processing on the application data streams.

 Step 3: Upload your code to Kinesis Data Analytics